 Maintenance Information Systems

-Directory of EAM/CMMS software for maintenance and reliability organizations.
+Directory of EAM/CMMS software form maintenance and reliability organizations.

 Buying decisions begin with an analysis of how a maintenance organization operates today and what its strategy is for the future.
-Total cost of ownership also needs to be considered.
-These systems can help organizations implement their strategy to decrease downtime, increase the use of their resources, reduce maintenance costs, and can be viewed as a communication tool to help make better decisions.
+These systems can help organizations implement their strategy to decrease downtime and increase the utilization of their resources, and can be viewed as a communication tool to help make better decisions.

 Using these approaches, maintenance personnel can access information and work orders in a number of ways—dedicated terminals and PCs, or mobile Palm-type personal digital assistants (PDAs) and handheld computers running Windows CE.
 Other wireless and radio frequency devices to access information are also at hand.
 Developments including e-commerce, supply chain integration, the Internet, and wireless technologies that first were implemented in larger plants also are benefiting smaller and midsize plants.

-Some companies offer an application service provider (ASP) option to their programs.
-Users pay a monthly fee to access the software through an Internet-enabled workstation.
+There has been an expansion in the number of companies that are offering an application service provider (ASP) option to their programs.
+Users pay a monthly per-seat fee to access the software through an Internet-enabled workstation.
 The ASP stores the program and the data on its server.
 Users always have access to the most current version of the program.
-This delivery method eliminates the need for on-site hardware infrastructure, system administration, and associated costs at the user’s end and lets companies concentrate on operating their plants rather than their computer systems.
+This delivery method eliminates the need for on-site hardware infrastructure, system administration, and associated costs at the user’s end.
+Another variation of this method lets users access the program through the Internet but the data resides in their own plants.